China Doll (Julian Cope song)

 "China Doll" is a song by the English singer-songwriter Julian Cope.
 Veteran bass sessionist Danny Thompson plays double bass on the track.
 It is the third and final single released in support of his album My Nation Underground.
+Pete de Freitas of Echo & the Bunnymen starred in the music video for the track.

 The China Doll e.p. includes four tracks - see sidebar.